Euro to Naira Exchange Rate Today (Latest Update)

 Businesses are folding up and the recession has set in.
 The result is a gross devaluation of the Naira against other foreign currencies.

-Lovely Facts About Euro You’d Appreciate Knowing.
+Lovely Facts About Europe You’d Appreciate Knowing.

 How much do you know about the Euro?
 Here are some facts you should know before we proceed.

-1. It’s not as old as the Naira.
+1. It’s not as old as Naira.
 True.
 In 1999, the Euro went into use electronically and in 2002, Euro notes and coins went into circulation.

 2. The Euro notes in circulation include €500, €200, €100, €50, €20, €10, and €5.
 Coins of 1 cent, 2 cents, 5 cents, 10 cents, 20 cents, 50 cents, €1, and €2 are available.